 If you have amounts of more than €10,000 to exchange and transfer to a bank in Poland – you will usually get better rates from using specialised currency brokers.

 OFX offers money transfers and foreign exchange services for consumer and business clients across 55 different currencies.
 (This includes Polish Zloty ) .

 Founded in 1998 in Australia, OFX now has eight offices across the world, including Dublin.
 With over 200 staff globally, OFX can offer 24/7 support if required.

 OFX is authorized by the Central Bank of Ireland to operate as an e-money institution in Ireland and the rest of the EU.

 A large company like OFX can offer better rates to their clients because of the number of transfers they do.
 They don’t charge transfer fees and the minimum transfer amount is £100 or equivalent.

-Once you are registered with OFX , currency exchanges and transfers can be arranged online, over the phone or on the OFX smartphone app (Apple & Android).
+Once you are registered with OFX , currency exchanges and transfers of money to Poland from Ireland can be arranged online, over the phone or on the OFX smartphone app (Apple & Android).

 Help is always available over the phone and their personal, proactive approach will help you to access competitive rates of exchange.

 Currencies Direct are one of the biggest currency companies in the world.
 With a London HQ, they have been operating since 1999 and transfer more than £7.5 billion annually.
 Currencies Direct are authorised by the Bank of Spain to operate as an Electronic Money Institution in the EU.
 They can help you send money to Poland from Ireland.
 (Bank account required in both countries)

 Once you have registered with Currencies Direct you can arrange a transfer of money to Poland from Ireland.
 You can organise transfers over the phone , online or by using their mobile app.
 Personal advice and help are always available.
 You can pay in funds with UK or EU debit cards or use bank transfers.